yu-mc/jvm_rb/README.md

 # jvm_rb
-A toy JVM in Ruby
+A toy JVM in Ruby.